spencer411/2021_Bioinformatics_Fellowship/README.md

 Hopefully at this point you have a acquired a large amount of data and are interested in visualizing that data.
 This is how scientists really communicate the results of their work.
 Below is a mix of general tools (that may be used to transform your data into figures that you conceive), along with some more specific tools (based on the analyses from above).
 We will start with the general:

-**Visualizations With R** At this point in the course you should be familiar with R, and more specifcally R studio.
+**Visualizations With R** At this point in the course you should be familiar with R, and more specifically R studio.
 There are a number of resources out there for making visualizations with R, but one of the best is the [R graph gallery](https://www.r-graph-gallery.com/).
-The R graph gallery not only provides inspiration in the form of beauitful visualizations, it also provides the code.
-One of the easiest ways to incorporate your own data into these graphs is to run the code for the graph you are interested in, see how they have the data set up, and than manipulate your data so it is set up the same way.
+The R graph gallery not only provides inspiration in the form of beautiful visualizations, it also provides the code.
+One of the easiest ways to incorporate your own data into these graphs is to run the code for the graph you are interested in, see how they have the data set up, and then manipulate your data so it is set up the same way.
 Below are some of the visualization techniques you might consider using for your data:

 [_Heatmaps_](https://www.r-graph-gallery.com/heatmap) A heatmap is a graphical representation of data where the individual values contained in a matrix are represented as colors.
 Heatmaps great for comparing things like ANI (specific code for that below), or differences in the number of antibiotic resistance or virulence factors.

-[_Boxplots_](https://www.r-graph-gallery.com/boxplot.html) A boxplot is a standardized way of displaying the distribution of data based on a five number summary (“minimum”, first quartile (Q1), median, third quartile (Q3), and “maximum”).
+[_Boxplots_](https://www.r-graph-gallery.com/boxplot.html) A boxplot is a standardized way of displaying the distribution of data based on a five-number summary (“minimum”, first quartile (Q1), median, third quartile (Q3), and “maximum”).
 It can tell you about your outliers and what their values are.
 Boxplots are great for comparing the number of accessory genes in the pan genome, differences in the number of antibiotic resistance or virulence factors based on specific groups in your dataset, or how the number of factors vary across time or any other grouping.
-A visualy appealing variation of the boxplot is the [violin chart](https://www.r-graph-gallery.com/violin.html).
+A visually appealing variation of the boxplot is the [violin chart](https://www.r-graph-gallery.com/violin.html).

 [Chord Diagrams](https://www.r-graph-gallery.com/chord-diagram.html)
 A Chord diagram allows for the visualization of flows between a set of entities.
 Chord diagrams can be used to show how genes are distributed across different groupings of your genomes.
-They can also be used to show how your genomes are interrealted based on any given factor (host, year, etc.).
+They can also be used to show how your genomes are interrelated based on any given factor (host, year, etc.).

 **Building Trees With The Interactive Tree Of Life (iTOL)**

 [iTOL](https://itol.embl.de/) can visualize trees with 50'000 or more leaves.
 With advanced search capabilities and display of unrooted, circular and regular cladograms or phylograms, exploring and navigating trees of any size is simple.
-There are a wide range of resources for annotating your phylogentic trees with the data you've produced.
+There are a wide range of resources for annotating your phylogenetic trees with the data you've produced.
 Itol includes a number of instructive pages on [tree annotation](https://itol.embl.de/help.cgi#annot) and [how-to videos](https://itol.embl.de/video_tutorial.cgi) for your convenience.

 We have worked with iTOL to set up a shared account for this fellowship.
 The user info is below: